 The wide variety of camouflage patterns from all over Cyprus, including the UN, British Forces and hunting gear, allows us to create both intricate and simplistic items that outline the multitude of uses and identities camo inhabits, along with the clarity and function that these “foreign” items have to offer.

 The project is mainly based in Nicosia, where we announced designated fabric collection points and studios in which the workshops take place.
-An online forum is created where design ideas can be discussed and where polls and democratic dialogue can take place regarding the outfits.
+An online forum is created where design ideas can be discussed and where dialogue can take place regarding the outfits.
 Also, tutorial videos and blueprints of the designs are uploaded and shared online, granting us constant feedback and broadening the reach of the community to other areas of the world.
 The workshops and the work produced in them are documented in pictures and short videos.
 The purpose of the project is to promote experimentation through the process of bricolage: taking the fabrics apart and putting them back together.
-The current stage of the project is purely experimental, it’s a chance to provoke thought and start discussions between the inhabitants of the island on the current issues.
+The current stage of the project is purely experimental, it is a chance to provoke thought and start discussions between the inhabitants of the island on the current issues.
 Mixed camouflage is a visual tool, a tactile material that has not been examined enough, and we wish to collect actions and reactions when people are given the chance to interact with it first hand.

 - Display at the Participation Matters exhibition